sathishp5/peer5-docs/docs/guides/hls-with-nimble.md

 # HLS With Nimble

 ## Intro
-WMSPanel's Nimble is a fantastic lightweight media server.
+[Nimble Streamer](https://wmspanel.com/nimble) is a fantastic lightweight media server with its own live transcoder and WMSPanel web control UI.
 We are going to show how to configure Nimble and stream HLS with Peer5.
+The MPEG-DASH is set up the same way.

+Prior to following this article, please install Nimble Streamer on any supported OS.

 ## Setup CORS
 Peer5 needs CORS to get the video segments from your server: